A View from Emily Singer

 Often interpreted as a spiritual experience, people have reported out-of-body sensations linked with epilepsy, drug use, and traumatic events like surgery or car accidents.
 The new experiments support the idea that these experiences are likely induced by a mismatch in sensory information somewhere in the brain.

 An article in the Guardian explains the experiment:

 In [one] experiment participants wore goggles containing a video screen for each eye.
 Each screen was fed images from a separate camera behind the participant and, because the two images were combined by the brain into a single image, they saw a 3D image of their own back.

 Dr. Ehrsson then moved a plastic rod towards a location just below the cameras while the participant’s real chest was simultaneously touched in the corresponding position.
-The participants reported feeling that they were located back where the cameras had been placed, watching a body that belonged to someone else.Gain the insight you need on virtual reality at EmTech MIT.
+The participants reported feeling that they were located back where the cameras had been placed, watching a body that belonged to someone else.Learn more about virtual reality at EmTech Digital 2017.